py-why/dowhy/README.rst

 Based on the causal graph, DoWhy finds all possible ways of identifying a desired causal effect based on the graphical model.
 It uses graph-based criteria and do-calculus to find potential ways find expressions that can identify the causal effect.
+It support the following identification criteria.

+* Back-door criterion
+* Front-door criterion
+* Instrumental Variables
+* Mediation (Direct and indirect effect identification)

 III. **Estimate causal effect based on the identified estimand**

 DoWhy supports methods based on both back-door criterion and instrumental variables.
-It also provides a non-parametric permutation test for testing the statistical significance of obtained estimate.
+It also provides a non-parametric confidence intervals and permutation test for testing the statistical significance of obtained estimate.

-Currently supported back-door criterion methods.
+Here are the currently supported estimation methods.

 * Methods based on estimating the treatment assignment
     * Propensity-based Stratification